-As reported for previous study years (i.e., 2016 to 2019), the rate of sedimentation (mg dry weight accumulated per day) in 2020 was consistently highest at the inflow end of Seton Lake (mean = 50 to 90 mg/day, according to season), which is closest to the diversion inputs, and lowest in the Anderson Lake samples (mean = 8 to 23 mg/day, according to season), which are outside the influence of the Carpenter diversion (Figure 3.7).
+As reported for previous study years (i.e., 2016 to 2020), the rate of sedimentation (mg dry weight accumulated per day) in 2021 was consistently highest at the inflow end of Seton Lake (mean = 62 to 167 mg/day, according to season), which is closest to the diversion inputs, and generally lowest in the Anderson Lake samples (mean = 8 to 85 mg/day, according to season), which are outside the influence of the Carpenter diversion (Figure 3.7).
+The spring sample in Anderson Lake was much larger than usual (i.e., relative to previous years) which may have been caused by a period of extremely high sediment-laden inflows related to a record high temperature event (i.e., the "heat dome") that formed over the region in late June and early July 2021.
+Higher inflows from this record weather event may have affected the spring samples at the other monitoring locations to some extent as well.

 The rate of sedimentation in Seton Lake tended to diminish from the inflow to the mid section, and further from the mid to the outflow section.
-Mean rates in the mid section ranged from 42 to 62 mg/day (note: fall/winter samples were not available for this location in 2020; See note in Section 2.1), and in the outflow section from 19 to 44 mg/day, according to season.
-This sedimentation gradient was maintained across each sampled season.
+Mean rates in the mid section ranged from 31 to 105 mg/day, and in the outflow section from 18 to 47 mg/day, according to season.
+This sedimentation gradient was generally maintained across each sampled season; however, the outflow sample was larger than the inflow sample in Seton Lake during fall 2021.
+This may have been caused by a large landslide event that occurred in summer 2021 on the north shore of Seton Lake a short distance from the outflow sampler.

-Figure 3.7 Mean sedimentation rate by sampler location (lake/longitudinal zone) and season during Year 8 (2020).
+Figure 3.7 Mean sedimentation rate by sampler location (lake/longitudinal zone) and season during Year 9 (2021).
 AL = Anderson Lake; SL = Seton Lake.
 The error bars represent ± 1 SD among the replicates for each sample.
-Fall/Winter samples were collected from October 2019 to May 2020; Spring samples were collected from May to July 2020; and Summer samples were collected from July to October 2020.
+Fall/Winter samples were collected from October 2020 to May 2021; Spring samples were collected from May to July 2021; and Summer samples were collected from July to October 2021.